 Lingual braces are an excellent solution to those who don't want the metal brackets and wires showing at the front of their teeth.
 They aren't visible compared to traditional braces because the wires and brackets are at the back of the teeth.
 The average cost of lingual braces is higher than traditional braces or even Invisalign.
 It's up to you if these braces are worth spending a few dollars more than other options.
-Please schedule an appointment at our Hardy Dental Group office to learn more about this treatment.
+Please schedule an appointment at our Hardy Pediatric Dentistry & Orthodontics office to learn if this treatment is right for you.

 Does dental insurance cover lingual braces?

 Yes.
 Most dental insurance plans can cover some of the costs of lingual braces.
 Make sure to contact your insurance provider for the details of your dental coverage.
-To know more about the value of lingual braces with insurance, visit Hardy Dental Group.
+To know more about the value of lingual braces with insurance, visit visit Hardy Pediatric Dentistry & Orthodontics.

 Most people will wear lingual braces for two or more years before they can see the desired results.
 The time to wear lingual braces is generally the same as traditional braces.

 Are they more painful?